New documentary shows NFL Pro Bowler Haselrig's battle with football-related brain injuries

 “It’s almost like a completely different person,” Watson said.

-Beyond just attempting to get settlement money, Michelle Haselrig fondly recalls her husband, who was the father to her children and one of the most accomplished athletes ever to come from Johnstown.
+Beyond just attempting to get settlement money, Michelle Haselrig fondly recalls her husband, the father of her children and one of the most accomplished athletes ever to come from Johnstown.

 “I love my husband very much,” she said, “and I’m very proud of him.
 But I’m also sad what happened to him, and I will fight for him to the day I die.”